 This is a collection of poems, art works, and prose about peace and conflict resolution.

-In 1996 I started sensing the need to write about militarism, propaganda, and prejudice while working on Let the waters be my witness, a collection of environmental poetry, art, and dialogs.
+In 1996 I started sensing the need to write about militarism, propaganda, and prejudice while working on a collection of environmental poetry, art, and dialogs.
+As many persons

 It is more than a coincidence I started these poems when the Bosnia-Serbia conflict while the towards resolution while the Hutu-Tutsi conflict in Rwanda heated up.
-It was also a year that the U.S. spent over 300 billion dollars on its military and over 40 thousand died in armed conflicts.
+It was also a year that the U.S. spent over 300 billion dollars on its military and over 40 thousand died in various armed conflicts around the world.